 To add NAS to a SAN, a NAS gateway can be used to support both systems.
 A NAS gateway is a NAS system that externally attaches storage media, usually over an FC interface.
 This gives the IP network access to the SAN's block-level storage, while processing client requests through NFS and SMB sharing protocols.
 But many mainstream SAN arrays now support files without requiring a NAS gateway.

-Which is better: SAN or NAS?
+Which is better: DAS, SAN or NAS?

 Object I/O for storage has become more prevalent because of its overwhelming use in cloud storage.
 As a result, the clear divide between SAN being used with block storage and NAS with file storage is becoming blurred.